Content marketers love to toss around buzzwords.

 When you upload, there are additional SEO elements to take into consideration:

-• Optimize your URL structure so it includes your keyword
+• Optimize your URL structure so it includes your keyword.

-• Include an optimized meta description
+• Include an optimized meta description.

-• Choose a relevant category for your post
+• Choose a relevant category for your post.

-• Create alt text for any images
+• Create alt text for any images.

-• Ensure all your links open in a new tab
+• Ensure all your links open in a new tab.

-• Use the Yoast plugin to help you optimize but don’t feel obligated to get every post “in the green” – some requirements aren’t necessary.
+• Use the Yoast plugin to help you optimize, but don’t feel obligated to get every post “in the green” – some requirements aren’t necessary.

-Download an SEO content checklist here:
+Download our SEO content checklist here:

 download PDF button